UACES Facebook March Garden Guide | The Arkansas Garden

 Avoid planting in wet soil, as wet soil encourages root-rot and disease.
 Plant on a day when it hasn't rained in a few days and the forecast is predicting little precipitation in the following days.

 Fertilize your garden soil based on the results of your last soil test.
 If your soil was not tested, apply one pound of 10-10-10 fertilizer per 100 square foot area.
-Need some help understanding the number on your soil test?
+Need some help understanding the numbers on your soil test?
 We have the answers!

 Still Haven't Pruned Your Summer-Blooming Plants?